top of page

-In November and December, you can drop off a deer any time the store is open.
-For straightforward processing of whole deer and boneless trim, you do not need to call ahead of time.
+You can drop off a deer or deboned trim any time the store is open.
+For straightforward processing, you do not need to call ahead of time.

 Store Hours